prometheusresearch/htsql/doc/tutorial.rst

     http://demo.htsql.org
     /course{department+, number, credits-, title}

-To display friendlier names for the columns, use ``as`` to rename a column's title (A5_)::
+To display friendlier names for the columns, use ``:as`` to rename a column's title (A5_)::

-    /course{department as 'Dept Code'+, number as 'No.', credits-, title}
+    /course{department+ :as 'Dept Code', number :as 'No.', credits-, title}

     course